ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

 - Click on "Add source" in the "Branch Sources" section below the description.
 - Select Git and paste the link of your forked repo of the simple-node-js-react-npm-app in the "Repository" field.
 It will look something like this `https://github.com/<username>/simple-node-js-react-npm-app.git` (replace `<username>` with your GitHub username).
 - Click "Save" at the bottom to save your new Multibranch Pipeline project.
 You're now ready to begin.
 - It will automatically scan for all the branches in your repo.
 It'll search for the `master` branch in `simple-node-js-react-npm-app` and start building from the Jenkinsfile you pushed in the repo.
-Click on the "Status" section to see.
-- Click on the `master` (branch name of your repo) to see if your build was successful or not.
+Click on the "Status" section to see if your build was successful or not.

 - [Add a test stage to your Pipeline](https://www.jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/#add-a-test-stage-to-your-pipeline)
     - Once again, open your `Jenkinsfile` and copy and paste the following Declarative Pipeline syntax under the Build stage of your Jenkinsfile.
 Then, save the file.